This Netflix Musical Just Got Named Worst Film Of The Year

 Advertisement

-Rather coincidentally, Kristen Stewart is up for an Oscar on Sunday night for her performance as Princess Diana in a very different film, the arthouse biopic Spencer.
+Rather coincidentally, Kristen Stewart is up for an Oscar for her performance as Princess Diana in a very different film, the arthouse biopic Spencer.

 The Golden Raspberry Awards – or Razzies as they're often known – have been recognising the "worst achievements" in filmmaking since 1981.
 They traditionally take place the night before the Oscars, serving as a kind of chaotic predrinks to Hollywood's big night out.